-In short: Katong laksa was popularised by brothers Ng Juat Swee and Ng Chwee Seng, who started selling the noodles in a coffee shop in East Coast Road in 1963.
-Four rivals had popped up along the same stretch of East Coast Road by 1999, and many of them had names with “Katong Laksa” in it.
+In short: Katong laksa was popularised by brothers Ng Juat Swee and Ng Chwee Seng, who started selling the dish in a coffee shop in East Coast Road in 1963.
+Four rivals had popped up along the same stretch of East Coast Road by 1999, and some had names with “Katong Laksa” in it.

 A file photo of 328 Katong Laksa eatery in Katong. -- PHOTO: ZAOBAO

 Back in 2000 when the Katong Laksa war was at its peak, the 50m stretch of East Coast Road at the junction of Ceylon Road was a cauldron of activity.

 Employees from the five rival stalls selling the noodles would call out to passers-by that theirs were the 'original' noodles, posters and banners screamed 'Original Katong Laksa' and hawkers shot each other dagger looks.

 Things have cooled down since.
 A visit to the area last week revealed that there are only three laksa stalls operating there now.Competition is less frenzied, and employees no longer call out to customers although the posters touting each stall's merit are still there.

 'I don't need to rope in customers anymore.
 I have a steady stream of regulars.
 I now also own the whole coffee shop, so why would I need to do so much?' says Mrs Teo Hee Cheng, 48, who runs the stall at No. 49.

 After the spurt of publicity about the feud, two of the original five stalls started franchise arrangements, resulting in branches being set up all over Singapore.

 However, both decided to give up the franchise business last year.